jmrmcode/bioPROTECT-TwitterAPI/README.md

-# bioPROTECT-TwitterAPI
+# Collect and pre-process tweets using Tweepy
-Data scraping code using the Tweepy library for accessing the Twitter API
+Python code to use the Tweepy library for accessing the Twitter API